 - Aliante Nature Discovery Park, North Las Vegas - Take a breather in this gorgeous 20-acre park which boasts a lake and a waterfall away from the city crowds.

 - Red Rock Canyon National Conservation Area, Las Vegas - A stunning canyon that consists of red rock formations, you can enjoy a scenic drive and hiking trails here.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 - Las Vegas, Nevada- A unique city that has an endless array of entertainment options, you can try your luck at the tables or enjoy some of the most glamorous shows on the Strip.